 When radon decays it forms tiny radioactive particles which may be inhaled into the lungs.
 Anyone who is exposed to high concentrations of radon over a long period of time is at an increased risk of developing lung cancer.
 This risk is greatly increased if the person is also a smoker.

 Radon levels inside a property vary depending on the types of underlying rock and factors related to the construction of the property, how it is ventilated and how it is used.

 Radon is measured in Becquerels per cubic metre (Bq/m3).
 Affected Areas are designated where there is predicted to be greater than a 1% probability of the Action Level being exceeded.
 In residential property the Action Level is 200Bq/m3 and in commercial premises it is 400Bq/m3.
 The average level in UK homes is 20 Bq/m3.
-Work carried out jointly by the Health Protection Agency and British Geological Survey has resulted in the production of an Atlas that indicates the probability of the radon level in a property exceeding the Action Level.
+Work carried out jointly by the UK Radon and British Geological Survey has resulted in the production of an Atlas that indicates the probability of the radon level in a property exceeding the Action Level.

 The World Health Organisation has recently introduced a new Target Level of 100Bq/m3.
 The Target Level is regarded as the ideal outcome for remediation works in existing buildings and protective measures in new buildings.
 If the result of a radon assessment is between the Target and Action Levels, action to reduce the level should be seriously considered.